signalfx/gdi-specification/docs/repository.md

   - MUST have getting started information in `README.md`
   - MUST have troubleshooting information in `README.md`
   - MUST have license information in `README.md`
+- MUST have a `RELEASE.md` documenting the release process

 ## Required Configuration